 The UN and its partners are appealing to the international community not to forget or neglect the people of Afghanistan.
 Humanitarian partners remain on the ground, and they are delivering assistance and protection inside Afghanistan and in the region, despite the challenges.

-A United Nations-wide plan has been launch in 2023 to respond to humanitarian needs inside Afghanistan.
-That plan seek $4.62 billion for some 23.7 million Afghans.
+A United Nations-wide plan was launched in 2023 to respond to humanitarian needs inside Afghanistan.
+That plan sought $4.62 billion for some 23.7 million Afghans.